2020 Washington wildfires

 The 2020 Washington wildfire season officially began in March 2020.
 The season was a part of the 2020 Western United States wildfires.
 By September, wildfires had burned over 713,000 acres, 181 homes had been lost, and one death occurred as a result.
 The 2020 fire season saw more individual fires than in any other recorded year.

+Background

+While the typical "fire season" in Washington varies every year based on weather conditions, most wildfires occur in between July and October.
+However, hotter, drier conditions can allow wildfires to start outside of these boundaries.
+Wildfires tend to start at these times of the year after moisture from winter and spring precipitation dries up.
+Vegetation and overall conditions are the hottest and driest in these periods.
+The increase of vegetation can make the fires spread easier.

 Predictions and preparation

 Based on environmental factors and forest conditions, the Washington–Oregon wildfires were projected to be the worst in the United States during 2020.

 Firefighting was expected to be complicated by personnel and resource shortages, and lack of training, due to the COVID-19 pandemic in Washington.
 By mid-May, one Washington State Department of Natural Resources firefighter had tested positive for the novel coronavirus and officials weren't sure how to get crews across quarantine boundaries and into Washington.
 Experts said another effect may be that plans to fight fires would be scaled back and many 2020 fires would be left to burn.

-Department of Natural Resources training began June 19 outside Hamilton, Washington in Skagit County.
+Department of Natural Resources training began June 19 outside Hamilton, Washington, in Skagit County.
 According to the Skagit Valley Herald, interagency training in Washington that usually involves federal, state and local firefighting agencies was canceled due to COVID-19 concerns.